jooctrine/jooctrine/readme.md

 Using Doctrine2 ORM in Joomla!
+See http://jooctrine.org for more info.
 ===

 WORK IN PROGRESS